 Early Career Physicians Planning Committee

-Committee members must commit to attending at least two of the four in-person meetings (held quarterly on Thursdays at 7:00 am).
+Committee members must commit to attending at least two of the four in-person meetings (held quarterly at 7:00 am).
 The remainder of the monthly meetings are conducted via email.

 Public Health Committee